minh-ton/apple-updates/README.md

 ## 👏🏼 Contributing
 If you have a question, get help by joining the [Discord server](https://discord.gg/ktHmcbpMNU) or opening an issue.
-If you wish to contribute, feel free to fork the repository and submit a pull request to the `dev` branch!
+If you wish to contribute, feel free to fork the repository and submit a pull request!

 ## 🔎 Credits